International Students FAQ's

 If I am unable to return to campus will I be able to continue my studies remotely?

 We know that some international students will need to study from home, and we plan to offer a range of courses remotely, with both synchronous and asynchronous approaches, to make sure that is possible across time-zones.
 While we cannot promise that every course will be available in every time-zone, we will work with departments to make sure that students can continue to progress in their major and degree requirements in ways that work for them.
-We are working on the arrangements for courses and modes of instruction over the next two weeks.
-In early July, we will reach out to those students who may not be able to come to campus this fall, to talk about their course needs and scheduling for the fall.
+We are working on the arrangements for courses and modes of instruction – please check your Wooster email regularly for updates from the Academic Dean, Dr. Jen Bowen.

 If I am unable to return to campus will I be able to defer enrollment?